Accurate identification of communication between multiple interacting neural populations: Related Work

 {\it Dynamic methods} explicitly model temporal dependencies using, for example, switching linear dynamical systems \definep{SLDS} \cite{linderman2016recurrent}, RNNs \cite{perich2020inferring}, or Gaussian processes \cite{yu2008gaussian, gokcen2022disentangling, gokcen2024uncovering}.
 We will pay particular attention to two such techniques that, like \mrlfads, are coupled nonlinear dynamical systems, with each dynamical system representing one recorded region: multi-population sticky recurrent SLDS \definep{\mpsrslds} \cite{glaser2020recurrent}, and Multi-Region Switching Dynamical Systems \definep{\mrsds} \cite{karniol2024modeling}.
 In \mpsrslds each region is modeled by an SLDS, while in \mrsds each is modeled as a switching nonlinear dynamical system.

 While these existing approaches to communication modeling address some of the challenges outlined in \Cref{sec:intro}, none, to our knowledge, address all four challenges.
 In particular, none of these existing methods support inferring inputs from unobserved brain regions.
 This functionality is crucial because inputs from unobserved regions might influence the target region's population dynamics and modes of communication.
 Some approaches attempt to account for unobserved inputs by explicitly providing task-related signals as inputs to each region or by removing condition averages and modeling the residual single-trial neural activity.
 However, these manual strategies impose strong assumptions about the content and targets of input signals.
-As we will show, misspecifying such inputs risks confounding inferred population dynamics and communication.
+As we will show, misspecifying such inputs risks confounding inferred population dynamics and communication, leading to models that accurately reconstruct neural activity through incorrect mechanisms.

 To address such unobserved inputs, \citet{pandarinath2018inferring} introduced Latent Factor Analysis via Dynamical Systems \definep{LFADS}, a sequential variational autoencoder \definep{sVAE} for modeling single-trial neural population dynamics within a single recorded brain region.
 LFADS jointly identifies a nonlinear dynamical system, implemented as an RNN, along with the single-trial initial conditions and time-varying unobserved inputs needed to drive the system to reconstruct single-trial neural population recordings.
 We henceforth use \define{SR-LFADS} to refer to a single-region LFADS model.
 MR-LFADS builds on this foundation to support multi-region modeling with explicit disentangling of communication, unobserved inputs, and local population dynamics.